 - This site is homemade and is to the best of our knowledge accurate.
 Should you see an error or out of date information such as missing titles in a dog's name or wd result etc please let us know and we can update our records.

-- Where words like Top Dog are in italics they relate to a Dog World/Pedigree award.
+- Where words like Top Dog are in italics they relate to a Our Dogs/Pedigree award.

 - The site has been checked on latest release versions of Chrome, Internet Explorer, Firefox, Safari and Opera.
 It should all work!!
 However some aspects of layout and appearance may be different on older versions of Internet Explorer, ie older and including IE 8 - content will be there it will just look different.

 - Some versions of Internet Explorer may show script and active content has been blocked.
 Ignoring it will not cause a problem on this site but you may have problems navigating other sites.
 This is not a problem on all other browsers.